October 17, 2009

 Now I’m sure some of the Word Police, the wordanistas over at Webster’s, are gonna say, ‘Hey, that’s not a word.’
 Well, anybody who knows me knows that I’m no fan of dictionaries or reference books.
 They’re elitist.
 Constantly telling us what is or isn’t true, or what did or didn’t happen.
 Who’s Britannica to tell me the Panama Canal was finished in 1914?
 If I wanna say it happened in 1941, that’s my right.
 I don't trust books.
 They’re all fact, no heart.”

-For example, I am a huge fan of Stephen Colbert.
-So, I believe he coined the word “truthiness.”
+For example, as a huge fan of Stephen Colbert, I believe he coined the word truthiness.

 As Colbert might say [loudly, while shaking his fist], “Damn you, Zimmer!”

-Your elitist facts can’t shake my belief in the truthiness of my belief about the origin of “truthiness!”
+No verifiable proof will shake my belief in the truthiness of my belief that Stephen Colbert coined the word truthiness!